 Technologies

-The Technology learning area is comprised of a variety of subjects, including design technology, nutrition & food technology, photography and information technology.
+The Technology learning area is comprised of a variety of subjects, including Woodwork, Metalwork and Information Technology.
 All of these subjects aim to teach and support students in learning to design and make products in the different fields, learning safe techniques and practices, while developing an understanding of new technologies and their impact on the environment and society.
 As the students move from year 7 through to year 10, they learn more complex skills, and develop more challenging and higher quality projects.
 Students are encouraged to constantly evaluate their work and use research as a means of improving their designs.
 ICT is used when appropriate and literacy and numeracy skills are strongly embedded in the courses.
 Able students are extended with more challenging projects and a range of exciting inter-school opportunities.

 Curriculum Outline